 See the city from a whole new perspective and take a ride on the famous Teleferico Madrid cable cars and enjoy aerial views over the Spanish capital.
 The journey begins at Paseo Rosales and takes a scenic trip over the city’s famous plaza to reach Casa de Camp Park.

-If Madrid's summer heat gets a little too much then head to the city’s premier waterpark - Aquopolis San Fernando.
-You can expect some exhilarating, high-speed rides like Kamikaze and Anaconda.
-Or, if you’re head is pounding from the night before, just chill out on a sun-lounger or in the lazy river!
+If Madrid's summer heat gets a little too much then head to the city’s premier waterpark - Aquopolis Villanueva.
+You can expect some exhilarating, high-speed rides or, if you’re head is pounding from the night before, just chill out on a sun-lounger or in the lazy river!

 Zorb football is a must do activity while visiting the Spanish capital.
 Strap yourselves into a giant inflatable bubble, step onto the pitch, then bounce, barge and bump your way into your mates during this chaotic football match.
 This hilarious twist on a 5-a-side match is one of the most popular activities in Madrid, and once the whistle blows you’ll soon find out why - you’ll be knocking each other to the floor in seconds!